seanharr11/etlalchemy/README.md

-# ETL-sqlalchemy
+# etl-alchemy
-Extract, Transform and Load...Any SQL Database with 4 Lines of Code.
+Extract, Transform and Load...Migrate any SQL Database with 4 Lines of Code.

 # Basic Usage
 ```python